MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

    - In the **Solution Explorer**, right click on the project node, select **Add**, then select **Class**.
    - On the **Add Class** dialog:
      - In the **Class Name** field, enter "profile_observer".
-You'll notice that both the **.h file** and **.cpp file** fields are automatically populated, based on the name you enter.
+Notice that both the **.h file** and **.cpp file** fields are automatically populated, based on the name you enter.
      - When finished, click the **OK** button.

      [![Visual Studio add class](media/quick-app-initialization-cpp/add-class.png)](media/quick-app-initialization-cpp/add-class.png#lightbox)

-2. After generating the .h and .cpp files for the class, both files will be opened in tabs, in the Editor Groups portion of the Visual Studio user interface.
+2. After generating the .h and .cpp files for the class, both files are opened in Editor Group tabs.
 Now update each file to implement the new observer class:

-   - Update "profile_observer.h", by selecting/deleting the definition of `class profile_observer`. **Don't** remove the preprocessor directives generated in the previous step (#pragma, #include, etc.).
-Then copy/paste the following into the file :
+   - Update "profile_observer.h", by selecting/deleting the definition of `class profile_observer`. **Don't** remove the preprocessor directives generated in the previous step (#pragma, #include).
+Then copy/paste the following source into the file:

      ```cpp
      #include <memory>